Unique and original hair accessory.

 The top of the comb is decorated with a line of stylish 8 mm spherical faux pearls.
 Comb teeth have enough length (7~8cm) to hold even thick hairdo.

 The styling of this lovely comb is typical of Japanese design.
 The comb is made in glossy black resin.
-The heading is hand decorated with lacquered design done in gold with lovely picture of Iris and Plum blossoms.
+The heading is hand decorated with lacquered design done in gold with lovely picture of Kikyo and Hagi flowers which both represents Japanese Autumn.

 The back of the comb is decorated with picture of bamboo plant, which in Japan is a symbol of strength and flexibility.
 The delicate bamboo plant bends beneath the weight of winter snow but does not break.